This Is What “Never Settle for Mediocrity” Gets Wrong

 - Appreciating where you are right now

-- Allowing yourself to rest without guilt
+- Giving yourself permission to rest without guilt

-- Enjoying simplicity without overthinking it
+- Enjoying simplicity without overanalyzing it

 - Feeling emotionally enough in the present, not just in some future version of yourself